eclipse-vertx/vert.x/new/core_manual_js.md

 The handler specified to the method is just a normal HTTP server request handler, the same as you would supply to the `requestHandler` method of the HTTP server.

-You can provide as many matches as you like and they are evaulated in the order you added them, the first matching one will receive the request.
+You can provide as many matches as you like and they are evaluated in the order you added them, the first matching one will receive the request.

 A request is sent to at most one handler.